Beauty 101: How To Layer Your Skincare – The Right Way

 Step 5: Eye Cream

 Eye creams can brighten under eyes, reduce puffiness, and add an extra hit of moisture.
 Depending on the formula it may look like a serum or a thick moisturizer, but now is the time to apply it, as there are fewer ‘barriers’ for it to get through, and it can be absorbed more easily!
-Always apply your eye cream with your fourth finger in a tapping motion, as this is the weakest finger so you won’t tug or pull the delicate skin.
+Always apply your eye cream with your fourth finger in a tapping motion, as this is the weakest finger so you won’t tug or pull the delicate skin around your eye.
 We also love to keep our eye cream in the fridge; it’s the ultimate eye wake-up call in the mornings!
 Check out our fave eye creams for dark circles, puffiness, and fine lines here.

 Tip: If your eye cream contains retinol, you can apply after your moisturizer, as this will lower the risk of it irritating the skin.